eli-rodriguezperez/web/content/posts/lorcana-green-blue-probabilities/lorcana-green-blue-probabilities.en.md

 #### We do not have ramp in hand

-We're going to start with a hand where we do not have ramp bu we do see a _Clara7_.
+We're going to start with a hand where we do not have ramp but we do see a _Clara7_.
 In this situation, we could think throwing 7 cards is the correct choice.
 Here we have to think if having _Clara7_ on board is critical to the game plan, which on most matchups is.
 So we have two options, we throw everything, and hope to find ramp and _Clara7_ back, or we keep the _Clara7_ and throw everything else.
 Let's see how the probability changes with this two scenarios in mind.

 | Situation | Odds  |